What is the Community Garden Initiative?

 Sign up to be a volunteer and reap the fruits (and veg) of your labour!

-The community garden is open throughout the summer and runs until October.
-Seed planting will begin in early February in the MRU greenhouse located near east residence.
+The community garden is open throughout the summer and runs normally until the end of September.
+Seed planting begins in early February in the MRU greenhouse located near east residence.

 Peer Support Coordinator